ArcturusSky/holbertonschool-hbnb/Technical_Documentation/Logs.md

 # Arc logs
 # HBNB Project - Part 1

-## Current Task: Task 1 - Detailed Class Diagram for Business Logic Layer
+## Current Task: Task 1 and Task 2

 ### Date: 4/10/2024

 ### Goal for today:
 - [x] Finishing task 0
-- [ ] Finishing task 1
+- [x] Finishing task 1
-- [ ] Finishing task 2
+- [x] Finishing task 2
 - [ ] Finishing task 3

 #### Status:
-- **Task Description:** Design a detail class Diagram gor the Business Logic layer of the HBNB application
+- **Task Description:** Design a detail class Diagram gor the Business Logic layer of the HBNB application.
+And 4 Sequence Diagram to illustrate API call.

 - **Before starting:** I reflect a lot about the design of the package layer again.
 Actually it wasn't over yesterday and finished it today.
 I thought about specific colors for each layer to be easier to read in the end.